Germinating Byblis Seeds

 4. Sprinkle the seeds on their prefered media mix.
 You can either have 100% sphagnum peat or a mix of 1 part sphagnum peat with 1 part river sand, what the adult plant grows in.
 Do not cover the seeds with media.

 5. Place the seed tray on a water tray with the water level at the same level as the media and put it under full sunlight.
-If you have a terrarium you may place the seeds in a terrarium, but watch out for Damping Off desease.
+If you have a terrarium you may place the seeds in a terrarium, but watch out for Damp Off desease.
 This is a fungus related disease that causes seedlings to wilt and die overnight.

 In just a couple of days you should be able to see roots developing form the seeds.
 In just about 1-2 weeks you’ll have tiny Byblis plantlets about 0.5-1.0 cm in diameter.